openfl/OpenFLDevelopersGuide/working-with-the-file-system/README.md

 You can let users download files from a server using the FileReference.download() method, which takes two parameters: request and defaultFileName.
 The first parameter is the URLRequest object that contains the URL of the file to download.
 The second parameter is optional—it lets you specify a default filename that appears in the download file dialog box.
 If you omit the second parameter, defaultFileName, the filename from the specified URL is used.

-The following code downloads a file named index.xml from the same directory as the SWF file:
+The following code downloads a file named index.xml from the same directory as the project:

 var request:URLRequest = new URLRequest(&quot;index.xml&quot;); var fileRef:FileReference = new FileReference(); fileRef.download(request);